 How Text Sets Build Reading Skills

 The text sets contain the volume of reading necessary to combat each one of these factors, level the playing field for students, and support their growth in the process.
-In order for the text sets to be effective, students must read/watch the resources in order.
-The early texts provide knowledge and vocabulary that scaffold student understanding of the later, more complex texts.
-When experienced in the correct order, students have demonstrated success with texts they otherwise would struggle with.
+In order for the text sets to be effective, students must read/watch the resources in the order presented in the materials.
+The early texts provide knowledge and vocabulary that scaffold student understanding for the later, more complex texts.
+When experienced in the right order, texts that would typically cause students to struggle become accessible.

 Hear from teachers who have used the expert packs in their classrooms.